 The development standards imposed by this section do not alter, supersede or nullify any codes, ordinances, statutes, or other applicable standards which may also regulate these same uses/activities.

 Hours of operation.
-Agri-tourism uses/activities, not including residential overnight accommodations and/or those conducted within a completely enclosed building, shall be limited to operating during the daily hours of 8:00 a.m. and 10:00 p.m.
+Agri-tourism uses/activities, not including residential overnight lodging accommodations and/or those conducted within a completely enclosed building, shall be limited to operating during the daily hours of 8:00 a.m. and 10:00 p.m.
 The planning commission may consider a variation to this standard upon finding that a proposed use/activity is reliant on and/or based on making observations that can only occur during hours otherwise not permitted.

 Development agreement.
 An agri-tourism operation shall, prior to the construction of any structure intended for the purpose of accommodating non-agricultural uses, record a farm stay and commercial development agreement, provided by Weber County, on all parcels utilized as part of an approved agri-tourism operation.
 One single-family dwelling or farm house (per parcel) and/or any number of structures that qualify for an agricultural exemption are excepted from this standard when developed in accordance with the requirements found in the Weber County Land Use Code.